ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/about/faqs.md

 [IRAP](https://www.cyber.gov.au/irap) assessors are ASD-certified ICT professionals from across Australia who have the necessary experience and qualifications in ICT, security assessment and risk management, and a detailed knowledge of ASD's ISM.

-Endorsed IRAP assessors assist in securing systems and data by independently assessing an organisation's cyber security posture, identifying security risks and suggesting mitigation measures.
+Endorsed IRAP assessors assist in securing systems and data by independently assessing an organisation's cybersecurity posture, identifying security risks and suggesting mitigation measures.

 A [list of IRAP assessors](https://www.cyber.gov.au/resources-business-and-government/assessment-and-evaluation-programs/infosec-registered-assessors-program/irap-assessors) can be found online.